nevillco/nevillco.github.io/_posts/2023-10-20-swift-codable-and-custom-keyed-dictionaries.md

     userIDs: ["UserID1", "UserID2"]
 )
 printJSON(example)
-// 🚨 Bug: this now prints:
+// 🚨 Bug - this now prints:
 // {"userIDs":[{"rawValue":"UserID1"},{"rawValue":"UserID2"}],"id":{"rawValue":"GroupID1"}}
 ```
 Even if we could change the backend, we probably wouldn’t want to agree on this JSON representation - it has a bunch of superfluous, low-value complexity to it.
 We should fix it by improving `Tag` to have the same JSON representation as its raw String - and luckily, this is a straightforward enough fix by overriding a couple of Codable’s default method implementations: